 Training takes place Monday and Wednesday evenings, starting at 5.30 and generally finishing just before 8pm.
 If you are offered a place at the club you will be allocated to a training group whose exact training times will be set by the coach, but it will be within those hours.
 Most training takes place at Horspath Track, with some additional training for cross country and endurance happening at other locations in Oxford.
 Training is designed to be fun, and begins with introducing young athletes to the basics of good movement, while also progressively introducing strength and endurance.
 All athletes will be given an opportunity to learn the elements of running, jumping and throwing, and as they progress through the junior age groups will be given ever-more structured coaching in the various athletic disciplines.
 Athletes will also be given opportunities to compete, in indoor Sportshall Competitions and outdoor Quadkids Competitions, where they will compete against children of the same age and general ability.
 Competitions are generally short, and parents are encouraged to support and assist their children to learn about the sport.

-At junior training all under 11 athletes must register and wear a wrist band so that we know who is training each night.
-There is a small training fee for each training session (known as the Track Pass) which must be paid in advance online before you arrive for training.
-Parents are encouraged to arrive in plenty of time to enable their children to book in well before training starts at 5.30pm/6.30pm, and are asked to collect their children promptly at the end of the session.
+At junior training all under 11 athletes must register so that we know who is training each night.
+There is a training fee for each training session (known as the Track Pass) which must be paid in advance online before you arrive for training.
+Parents are encouraged to arrive in plenty of time to enable their children to book in well before training starts, and MUST collect their children promptly at the end of the session.
 It is not acceptable for coaches to wait around at the end of a session because parents are late arriving.
-Parents of under 11 athletes must come into the clubhouse to collect their children.
+Parents of under 11 athletes must come to the track collect their children.

 Junior training generally continues throughout the year and in all weathers.
 Please make sure that your child comes properly dressed in warm clothes when the weather is cold – gloves, track suit and hat, and in cool clothes when the weather is warm – shorts and T-shirt.
 Children should wear trainers on their feet.